The 2019 Paraclimb festival will take place on Sunday, 8th September at EICA Ratho, near Edinburgh.

 lead and speed competition.
 This means that the paraclimb routes will be spread

 across new areas of the Ratho walls, giving some great new challenges which

 have not been possible before.

-The Paraclimb Festival is more than just a competition, with different levels of participation possible, from simply getting a taster of what paraclimbing is about up to competing in the British Paraclimbing Series.
+The Paraclimb Festival is more than just a competition, with different levels of participation possible, starting with simply getting a taster of what paraclimbing is about.

 All competitors should ensure they come with appropriate care support if required.